→ See the live ingredient breakdown for Eukanuba

 How it compares

-The comparison to Iams (C/63) is telling — Iams is also owned by Mars Petcare, costs about 40% less, and scores nearly identically.
-If you're already feeding Iams, switching to Eukanuba doesn't represent an upgrade.
-For the price of a Eukanuba bag, Merrick Classic (B/80) or Wellness Complete Health (B/82) deliver a categorically different product.
+The comparison to Iams (C/63) is telling — Iams is also owned by Mars Petcare, costs about 40% less, and now sits 12 points behind Eukanuba on ingredient quality.
+The Eukanuba reformulation closes the price-to-quality gap meaningfully.
+For a step up to A-tier, Merrick Classic (B/80) or Wellness Complete Health (B/78) remain stronger options on whole-food sourcing.

 Read the full breakdown in our Eukanuba vs Iams head-to-head comparison.